 Graduate students from GLOBAL established an email listserv separate from the official school business email for non-GLOBAL social and personal email.
 Students need to sign-up to be added to this listserv, but anyone can join.
+Example emails that are appropriate for this listserv include things like housing requests or announcements, furniture for sale, requests for pet-sitters, questions on local hiking or camping, etc. The email address is: cdxgggsocial@ucdavis.edu, but please note that students need to sign-up to be added to this listserv, but anyone can join.
 Example emails that are appropriate for this listserv include things like housing requests or announcements, furniture for sale, requests for pet-sitters, questions on local hiking or camping, etc. The email address is: cdxgggsocial@ucdavis.edu, but please note that students need to sign-up for the listserv (see below) before they can email the group.